“Start by doing what's necessary; then do what's possible; and suddenly you are doing the impossible.”

 Forest Lake started with two parks then was quiet for three years.
 In 2001, it opened another.
 In 2004, it opened two, and then the pace went faster.
 Soon, the company opened as many as seven parks at a time and were growing by leaps and bounds.

 For 20 years, Forest Lake has been providing efficiently-designed and family-friendly memorial parks all over Luzon, Visayas, and Mindanao.
 To date, it has 23 memorial parks and one chapel in Binan.
 By 2021, the company aims to have 50 memorial parks in the Philippines.

 Through the years, Forest Lake has become an institution.
 In the next 20 years, the company foresees that there will be changes in the industry.
 Land values will increase through the roof.
 Practices today will go passé.
 Whatever changes the future may bring, the company will be ready for it.

 To build a better place where generations of family memories are treasured, immortalized and celebrated by the living.

-The logo is derived from the infinity logo, which represents love, legacy and gratitude as values that last forever and get passed on from one generation to the next.
+The logo is derived from the infinity symbol, which represents love, legacy and gratitude as values that last forever and get passed on from one generation to the next.
 The two loops further reinforce the idea of one generation cradling and caring for the next – the imagery mirroring that of a parent and child.
 The gold color is intended to resonate value for money while the green gives off a serene peaceful vibe.

 The transition to this logo also signifies a change in the Forest Lake business.
 From the topographic representation of the park in the previous logo, the current brand stands for more than just a memorial park.
 The icon represents a more holistic business that includes chapels, as well as plans.
 As the business grows to provide a more complete representation of a family’s legacy and the celebration of a person’s life beyond death, so is the importance of representing this in the Brand’s design.